anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

-This Reference Architecture is focussed on OpenStack as the Virtualised Infrastructure Manager (VIM) chosen based on the criteria laid out in the Cloud Infrastructure Reference Model :cite:p:`refmodel` (referred to as "Reference Model" or "RM" in the document).
+This Reference Architecture is focussed on OpenStack as the Virtualised Infrastructure Manager (VIM) chosen based on the criteria laid out in the Cloud Infrastructure Reference Model :cite:p:`refmodel_ra1` (referred to as "Reference Model" or "RM" in the document).
-OpenStack :cite:p:`openstack` has the advantage of being a mature and widely accepted open-source technology; a strong ecosystem of vendors that support it, the OpenInfra Foundation for managing the community, and, most importantly, it is widely deployed by the global operator community for both internal infrastructure and external facing products and services.
-This means that resources with the right skill sets to support a Cloud Infrastructure (or Network Function Virtualisation Infrastructure, NFVI :cite:p:`etsinfvinf`) are available.
+OpenStack :cite:p:`openstack_ra1` has the advantage of being a mature and widely accepted open-source technology; a strong ecosystem of vendors that support it, the OpenInfra Foundation for managing the community, and, most importantly, it is widely deployed by the global operator community for both internal infrastructure and external facing products and services.
+This means that resources with the right skill sets to support a Cloud Infrastructure (or Network Function Virtualisation Infrastructure, NFVI :cite:p:`etsinfvinf_ra1`) are available.
 Another reason to choose OpenStack is that it has a large active community of vendors and operators, which means that any code or component changes needed to